dotnet/machinelearning-samples/README.md

 However, a few of the samples might also be using nightly releases available at **MyGet** using this alternate NuGet feed: https://dotnet.myget.org/F/dotnet-core/api/v3/index.json.

-# Samples Gallery classified by ML task
+# Samples Gallery

-All the samples are in C# and some of them also support a F# version.
+All the samples are in C# and some of them also support F#.
 We encourage the community to help us migrating samples to F# and newer versions of ML.NET.
+Pull requests are welcome!

 There are two types of samples/apps in the repo: